 Do not allow yourself to become dehydrated during the first few days after receiving DaTscan.
-Call your doctor if you have any vomiting or diarrhea during this time.
 Follow your doctor's instructions about the type and amount of liquids you should drink.

 DaTscan side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to DaTscan: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction to DaTscan: hives, itching, skin redness; difficult breathing; swelling of your face, lips, tongue, or throat.